By Terry Trucco

 Like many historic properties, the Mansfield is a quirky hotel.
 If the quirks work for you, and you enjoy grace notes that evoke Edith Wharton’s New York, great.
 If you plan to spend a lot of time in your room and are a stickler for space, look elsewhere.

-Cool detail: The tiny, carpeted room in the back of the library, a pre-cell phone telephone booth, is outfitted with lipstick red banquettes, ideal for a quiet, if airless, tete-a-tete (and sadly, looking a bit worn on a recent visit).
+Cool detail: The tiny, carpeted room in the back of the library, a pre-cell phone telephone booth, is outfitted with lipstick red banquettes, ideal for a quiet, if airless, tete-a-tete.

-The rooms I saw had imposing rectangular upholstered headboards and were kitted out in manly blacks, tans and creams (a nod to the Mansfield’s origins as a men’s hotel?) with down comforters, 300-thread-count sheets, pillow-top mattresses, flat-screen TVs and – bonus for allergy sufferers — ebony-stained hardwood floors.
+The rooms I saw had imposing rectangular upholstered headboards and were kitted out in manly blacks, tans and creams (a nod to the Mansfield’s origins as a men’s hotel?).
+The throw pillow adds a splash of color.
+Expect 300-thread-count sheets, pillow-top mattresses, flat-screen TVs and – bonus for allergy sufferers — good-looking ebony-stained hardwood floors.

 Bathrooms are smartly renovated, most with large stall showers in lieu of tubs.
 Request a front room if you like streetscapes (and don’t mind street noise).

-Food and Drink: A continental breakfast (cereal, bagels, Danish pastry, coffee, tea, juice) is served daily in the book-lined lounge next to the lobby.
+Food and Drink: A continental breakfast (cereal, bagels, Danish pastry, coffee, tea, juice) is served daily in M Bar.
 It’s free if you book directly with the hotel, but costs $10 if you book through a third party.
 There’s no restaurant, but room service is available at breakfast and dinner (and the neighborhood is packed with restaurants).

 M Bar serves pricey, trendy drinks (Violet’s Blueberry Martini, the house quaff, costs $15) under a magnificent ceiling.
 The mood was congenial on a Saturday evening as a School of Norah Jones singer performed on an electric piano.
 Sipping a Mansfield Elixir (Stoli Vodka, ginger liqueur, honey and lemon — a cold remedy with punch) I listened as a jovial table of eight nearby discussed politics.
 And the two women next to me, fresh from an excursion to Chanel, unveiled their purchases (the entire room oohed and aaahed).